cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/demo.md

 * Open the invite link in browser to use the mobymask-app.

-  NOTE: Clear the browser cache (local storage) for http://127.0.0.1:3002 to remove old invitations
+  NOTE: Before opening the invite link, clear the browser cache (local storage) for http://127.0.0.1:3002 to remove old invitations

 * In the debug panel, check if it is connected to the p2p network (It should be connected to atleast one other peer for pubsub to work).